 Owning a house has been an incredible learning experience for me.
-Before this, I rented apartments or lived in my parents’ house.
+Before this, I rented apartments or lived in a tiny house on Amazon.
 I never had much space to worry about.
 It would take me a few weeks to set up and decorate most of the space (which is good because my lease would end a year later so time was an issue).
 With the house it’s taking me much longer to decide where everything really belongs and how I want it to look.

 So I’m starting with the two most low key rooms of the house: the living and dining rooms.
 Here are the (terrible) low-res pictures of this space from the listing: